-The following is the information on significant transactions required by the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" for the Group for the year ended December 31, 2020:
+The following is the information on significant transactions required by the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" for the Group for the year ended December 31, 2021:

-- (i) Loans to other parties: None. - (ii) Guarantees and endorsements for other parties: Please refer to Table 1. - (iii) Securities held as of December 31, 2020 (excluding investment in subsidiaries, associates and joint ventures): None. - (iv) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - (v) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - (vi) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - (vii) Related party transactions for purchases and sales with amounts exceeding the lower of NT\$100 million or 20% of the capital stock: Please refer to Table 2.
+- (i) Loans to other parties: None. - (ii) Guarantees and endorsements for other parties: Please refer to Table 1. - (iii) Securities held as of December 31, 2021 (excluding investment in subsidiaries, associates and joint ventures): None. - (iv) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - (v) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - (vi) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None.

-- (viii) Accounts receivable from related parties with amounts exceeding the lower of NT\$100 million or 20% of the capital stock: None. - (ix) Trading in derivative instruments: None. - (x) Business relationships and significant intercompany transactions: Table 3. - (b) Information on investees (excluding information on investees in mainland China): Please refer to Table 4. - (c) Information on investment in mainland China: Please refer to Table 5. - (d) Information on major shareholders: Please refer to Table 6.
+- (vii) Related-party transactions for purchases and sales with amounts exceeding the lower of NT\$100 million or 20% of the capital stock: Please refer to Table 2. - (viii) Accounts receivable from related parties with amounts exceeding the lower of NT\$100 million or 20% of the capital stock: Please refer to Table 3. - (ix) Trading in derivative instruments: None. - (x) Business relationships and significant intercompany transactions: Please refer to Table 4. - (b) Information on investees (excluding information on investees in mainland China): Please refer to Table 5. - (c) Information on investment in mainland China: Please refer to Table 6. - (d) Information on major shareholders: Please refer to Table 7.